infumap/infumap/docs/deployment/raspberry-pi.md

 You will be prompted for the LUKS passphrase.
 This manual step is intentional: automating unlock reduces protection against physical device access.

-After updates/reboots, verify service health.
+After updates or reboots, verify service health.

 On Raspberry Pi: